 It is important to understand that most estates include what are known as non-probate assets, which generally do not have to be included in the inventory filed with the probate court.
 Non-probate assets are assets that legally pass from a decedent to a named beneficiary or to a co-owner at the time of death, by title, by contract, or by law, without having to go through the probate court.
 Non-probate assets include: insurance policies, IRAs and retirement benefits that are payable on death to a beneficiary; and a home, car or bank account that the decedent owned jointly with rights of survivorship to another person, or in payable-on-death or transfer-on-death ownership.
 In many cases, many of a decedent’s assets may be non-probate assets.
-The administrator must identify and report non-probate assets for tax purposes, but these assets are not otherwise included in the probate estate for which the administrator is responsible to the probate court.
+The administrator must identify and report non-probate assets for tax purposes if federal estate tax reporting is required, but these assets are not otherwise included in the probate estate for which the administrator is responsible to the probate court.
 When this pamphlet refers to collecting or distributing a decedent’s assets, it refers only to those assets that are subject to probate court process even if other property is taxable.

 In valuing and reporting assets and liabilities, if the value is “readily ascertainable” (for example, shares of stock in a publicly traded company or the balance in a bank account), then no professional appraisal is required.
-However, items such as jewelry, art objects, antiques, real estate and any other items whose value cannot be readily established must be appraised by a qualified person in order for the inventory to be approved by the probate court and for the tax returns to be acceptable to the taxing authorities.
+However, items such as jewelry, art objects, antiques, real estate and any other items whose value cannot be readily established must be appraised by a qualified person in order for the inventory to be approved by the probate court and for any tax returns to be acceptable to the taxing authorities.

 - Collecting assets.
 The administrator must collect all assets of the decedent.
 This is very important because it is these assets that will be distributed to the heirs after debts and taxes have been paid.
 Complications can arise in this process if assets legally owned by a decedent are in the possession of someone else at the time of death, or if property belonging to the decedent has been concealed or misappropriated by a third party.
 Sometimes collecting assets may require the administrator to complete a lawsuit in which the decedent was involved at the time of death, or to file a new lawsuit to satisfy a legal claim the decedent had not fully asserted while aliveFor example, if the deceased was killed in an accident it may be necessary to file a suit to recover damages for wrongful death.